incognito2170/BongoBD-CodeTest/DesignPattern/README.md

 # Answer:

-As an alternative solution, we can use Decorator design pattern.
+As an alternative solution, we can use **Decorator design pattern**.
 The reason for choosing this is as follows:

 * The decorator design pattern allows us to dynamically add functionality and behavior to an object without affecting the behavior of other existing objects in the same class.
 * We use inheritance to extend the behavior of the class.
 This takes place at compile time, and all of the instances of that class get the extended behavior.